Start: San Sebastian- Donostia Finish: Lekeitio

 Extra nights can be booked at any of the accommodations along the way.

-Hotel Niza in San Sebastian is an emblematic family run hotel in an idyllic location just a stones throw from La Concha beach, offering you everything you could want.
-The rooms offer sea views to La Concha beach.
+Hotel Niza in San Sebastian is an emblematic family-run hotel in an idyllic location just a stone's throw from La Concha beach, offering you everything you could want.
+Rooms have sea views to Playa de La Concha.

 A newly built construction, only 3 years old, designed to ensure that visitors enjoy a restful and comfortable experience.
-Directly above the famous Flysch - a privileged spot - and only a moment’s walk from the San Telmo hermitage.
-The hotel has a unique decoration, made by the Basque artist Anton Eguiguren, giving a unique personality to each room.
-The hotel staff pays great attention to details to ensure that guests leave with the memory of a unique and friendly experience.
+Directly above the famous Flysch - a privileged spot - and only a moment’s walk from San Telmo chapel.
+The hotel's unique decoration is the work of Basque artist Anton Eguiguren, giving each room its own unique personality.
+Hotel staff pays great attention to detail to ensure that guests leave with the memory of a unique and friendly experience.